catherinetweeks/lightning-in-a-bottle-pygame/README.md

 ## Installation

-To run Firefly Catcher, make sure you have Python and Pygame installed.
+To run this game, make sure you have Python and Pygame installed.
 You can install Pygame by running:

 ```bash
 pip install pygame